-We work to assist students in developing into the strongest applicants and healthcare professionals.
-We provide special career counseling, committee interviews, letters of evaluation and application assistance for students who aspire to careers in the health professions.
-Advising services are not limited to medicine; students interested in dentistry, veterinary medicine, PA, optometry, nursing, podiatry, pharmacy and allied health careers are encouraged to use the services of the HPA office.
+We work to assist students in developing into the strongest applicants and healthcare professionals by providing academic advising, career counseling, mock interviews, letters of evaluation and application assistance.
+For students who aspire to careers in the health professions, advising includes the fields of medicine, dentistry, veterinary medicine, physician assistant, optometry, nursing, podiatry, pharmacy, allied health careers, and others.
+All students interested in a health profession are encouraged to use the services of the HPA office.
 Students interested in occupational therapy or physical therapy should contact Puget Sound's School of Occupational Therapy or School of Physical Therapy.

 Advisors are available to consult with students and answer questions on careers in healthcare, course planning, and requirements for specific professions.
 Though students will primarily work with an advisor in their major, those who are interested in the health professions will also work with the Health Professions Advising office.
 We encourage you to begin a file with HPA as soon as possible.
 Please contact firstname.lastname@example.org with your questions or to make an appointment.

 Joyce Tamashiro, Ph.D., Biology, is an advisor and Chair of the Health Professions Advising Committee.
 Jennifer Allen-Ayres is an advisor for the Health Professions Advising Office.
 If you are applying for medical, dental, veterinary or pharmacy school for entrance in 2018 and you would like a committee letter, you must submit a request in writing by April 1.
 Click here for relevant forms.
 Please follow these guidelines and review the timeline for applying this spring/summer.